The Ultimate Guide To Understanding Phishing In 2021

 Just remember the psychology of how the message will be taken by your audience before hitting send.

-Continue to send phishing training emails to your employees, make sure that you are slowly increasing the difficulty to increase people’s skill levels.
+Continue to send phishing training emails to your employees.
+Make sure that you are slowly increasing the difficulty over time to increase people’s skill levels.

 It’s recommended to do monthly email sends.
 If you “phish” your organization too often, they are likely to catch on a little too quickly.